ang3lo-azevedo/mpv/README.md

 ## Script Loading

-> - [load-subfolders](https://github.com/ang3lo-azevedo/mpv/tree/main/scripts/load-subfolders) - For loading all the scripts from the scripts subdirectories
+> - [load-subdirs](https://github.com/ang3lo-azevedo/mpv/tree/main/scripts/load-subdirs) - For loading all the scripts main.* and all the conf files from the scripts/ and conf/ subdirectories

 ## UI